-But while vernal pools may be up to a couple dozen square meters in size, the pannes are huge; 100s of square metres.
+But while vernal pools may be up to a couple dozen square meters in size, the pannes are huge with hundreds of square metres.

 More water = more life.

 Western Chorus Frogs, Spring Peepers, Leopard Frogs, Grey Tree Frogs, Wood Frogs, and American Toads can all be heard singing from the pannes in April.

 Most sing at night but the Chorus Frog sings during the day, making it the most noticeable and my favourite sign of spring.

 Plucky panne predators

 Even though fish are not present, there are predators in the pannes.
-And again, these are small and often over-looked.
-Predaceous diving-beetles and dragonfly larva are all stalking the spring pannes looking for tadpoles and each other to eat.
+And again, these are small and often overlooked.
+Predacious diving-beetles and dragonfly larva are all stalking the spring pannes looking for tadpoles and each other to eat.